traefik/traefik/docs/user-guide/grpc.md

 This section explains how to use Traefik as reverse proxy for gRPC application with self-signed certificates.

 !!! warning
-    As gRPC needs HTTP2, we need valid HTTPS certificates on both gRPC Server and Træfik.
+    As gRPC needs HTTP2, we need HTTPS certificates on both gRPC Server and Træfik.

 <p align="center">
 <img src="/img/grpc.svg" alt="gRPC architecture" title="gRPC architecture" />